 - Anxiety or irritability when you can’t satisfy urges or cravings

-- Urges to act irresponsibly or to do things that are illegal or immoral in order to satisfy compulsions
+- Urges to act irresponsibly, break the law or betray your own moral principles in order to satisfy compulsions

 - Neglecting relationships, work, finances and other commitments in favour of indulging in the addiction